Sir William Robertson, 1st Baronet: Lloyd George becomes prime minister

-During the December political crisis Robertson advised Lloyd George to "stick to it" and form a three-man War Council, which would probably include the Foreign Secretary but not the First Lord of the Admiralty or the Secretary of State for War.
-He was suspected of briefing the press against Asquith, and had to assure the Palace that this was not so, and there is no evidence that he did.
-Had he not ousted Asquith, Lloyd George had planned to appeal to the country, his Military Secretary Colonel Arthur Lee having prepared a memo blaming Robertson and the General Staff for the loss of Serbia and Romania.
-Robertson warned the first meeting of the new 5-man War Cabinet (9 December) against the danger of "sideshows".
-By contrast Hankey (8 December), although he thought Western Front offensives inevitable, advised sending aid to Italy and offensives in Palestine – Lloyd George filed this with the Cabinet papers and used it as the blueprint of future strategy discussions.
+During the December political crisis Robertson advised Lloyd George to form a three-man War Council, which would probably include the Foreign Secretary but not the First Lord of the Admiralty or the Secretary of State for War.
+He was suspected of briefing the press against Asquith, and had to assure the Palace that this was not so.
+Robertson warned the first meeting of the new five-man War Cabinet against the danger of "sideshows".
+By contrast Hankey advised sending aid to Italy and offensives in Palestine – Lloyd George used this as the blueprint of future strategy discussions.

 With Murray's support, in the autumn of 1916 Robertson had resisted attempts to send as many as 4,000 men to Rabegh to help the nascent Arab Revolt, stressing that logistical support would bring the total up to 16,000 men, enough to prevent Murray's advance on El Arish.
-Robertson accused the ministers (8 December 1916) of "attaching as much importance to a few scallywags in Arabia as I imagine they did to the German attack on Ypres two years ago", but for the first time ministers contemplated overruling him.
+Robertson accused the ministers of "attaching as much importance to a few scallywags in Arabia as I imagine they did to the German attack on Ypres two years ago", but for the first time ministers contemplated overruling him.
 Encouraged by hope that the Russians might advance to Mosul, removing any Turkish threat to Mesopotamia, Robertson authorised Maude to attack in December 1916.

-Robertson advised against accepting Germany's offer (12 December 1916) of a negotiated peace.

-During renewed talk of sending more troops to Salonika, Robertson was told not to attend a meeting on 23 December 1916.